 Duration: on average 3 to 6 years

-Symptoms: menstruation, vaginal discharge, hair growth, weight gain, breast development, voice change, acne, hormonal mood shifts
+Common Symptoms of Puberty: menstruation, vaginal discharge, hair growth, weight gain, breast development, voice change, acne, hormonal mood shifts

 Puberty is the transition from adolescence to adulthood.
 Despite the telltale physical changes your body will undergo, puberty actually begins in a part of your brain known as the hypothalamus.
 A hormone called gonadotropin-releasing hormone (GnRH) kicks off a hormonal chain reaction, stimulating your pituitary gland (a pea-sized gland situated in your brain between your eyes).